Book a Call

 While working with a client on an issue regarding her successful yet sometimes stressful business, we were tapping on the issue at hand, and for whatever reason, we both ended up laughing hysterically.

-EFT cleared her negative feelings to a low enough level that she could see humor in the previously stressful situation.
+EFT reduced her stress to a level where she could see humor in the previously stressful situation.

-One significant benefit of laughter is that it reduces stress almost immediately.
+One significant benefit of laughter, like EFT, is that it reduces stress almost immediately.
 Laughing increases blood flow to the heart, which lowers blood pressure.
 It is also good for the brain.
-A Johns Hopkins University Medical School study showed that adding humor during classroom instruction led to higher test scores.
+A Johns Hopkins University Medical School study found that incorporating humor into classroom instruction led to higher test scores.

 Research

-The research, presented in San Francisco at an American Physiological Society session, adds to previous studies that reveal humor has healthy “side effects,” such as lowering levels of two stress hormones – cortisol and epinephrine."
+Research, presented in San Francisco at an American Physiological Society session, adds to previous studies that reveal humor has healthy “side effects,” such as lowering levels of two stress hormones – cortisol and epinephrine.

 EFT

 That’s also the benefit of EFT-tapping on our meridian points while talking about a problem; after a few minutes, it no longer feels like a problem.
-Of course, there are always those more profound issues and concerns brought on by trauma and such that take longer than a few minutes.
-Never feel your problems are too deep or too much to heal.
-I know well that trauma and grief are never a laughing matter; however, when you address them with this beautiful modality and work with an effective and compassionate practitioner, well, you may be free enough to be laughing again.
+Of course, there are always those more profound issues and concerns brought on by trauma that take longer than a few minutes.
+Never feel your issues are too deep or too much to heal.
+I know that trauma and grief are never a laughing matter; however, when you heal them with this effective modality and work with a knowledgeable and compassionate practitioner, well, you may be free enough to be laughing again.

 Here’s to a good laugh today!